agnwinds/python/docs/sphinx/source/physics/macroatoms.rst

 .. todo:: Add description of accelerated macro-atom scheme

 The macro-atom scheme was created by Leon Lucy and is outlined in his 2002/03 papers.
-It was implemented in Sirocco by Stuart Sim, initially for the study of recombination lines in YSOs (Sim et al. 2005).
+It was implemented in SIROCCO by Stuart Sim, initially for the study of recombination lines in YSOs (Sim et al. 2005).

 Lucy (2002,2004) hereafter L02, L03 has shown that it is possible to calculate the emissivity of a gas in statistical equilibrium without approximation for problems with large departures from LTE.
 His `macro-atom` scheme allows for all possible transition paths from a given level, dispensing with the two-level approximation, and provides a full non-LTE solution for the level populations based on Monte Carlo estimators.
 The macro-atom technique has already been used to model Wolf-Rayet star winds (Sim 2004), AGN disc winds (Sim et al. 2008), supernovae (Kromer and Sim 2009, Kerzendorf and Sim 2014) and YSOs (Sim et al. 2005).
 A full description of the approach can be found in L02 and L03.